 Currently WARN has members in the following countries; China, Taiwan R.O.C., South Korea, Thailand, Hong Kong, the Philippines, Malaysia, Indonesia, Vietnam, Laos, Cambodia, we hope to include members from Myanmar, Brunei, Papua New-Guinea, Japan and North Korea soon.

-2009 – First meeting of WARN was held in Kaochung, Taiwan
+2009 – 1st meeting of WARN was held at Pin Tung University in Kaochung, Taiwan

-2010 – Second meeting was held in Cuc Phuong National Park near Hanoi, Vietnam
+2010 – 2nd meeting was held in Cuc Phuong National Park, Vietnam

-2011 – Third meeting was held in Thailand
+2011 – 3rd meeting was hosted by WFFT in Thailand

 2013 – WARN officially legally registered

 2012 – 4th Annual meeting in Sabah, Malaysia

 2014 – 6th WARN annual meeting by KFBG in Hong Kong